tisan-das/tisan-das.github.io/_posts/2023-06-04-Intro-to-Design-Pattern.md

 The iterator pattern provides a mechanism to traverse composite structures and collections without exposing the internal object structure to the client.

 ##### 2. Traversal Action
-The Glyph, iterator and Analyzer all have separate responsibilities, hence it's better to have them encapsulated into different set of objects.
+The Glyph, iterator, and Analyzer all have separate responsibilities, hence it's better to have them encapsulated into different sets of objects.
-An instance of this analyzer class would work in conjuntion with an appropriate iterator like following:
+An instance of this analyzer class would work in conjunction with an appropriate iterator like the following:
 ![](../images/system-design-case-study/analyzer.png)

 SpellingChecker's checking operation: